IM0000/data-scraping/PRPs/phase5-gateway-api.md

 - FastAPI REST endpoints for scraping requests
 - Request validation and parameter sanitization
+- RabbitMQ RPC integration with correlation_id and reply_to queues
-- Task queuing with synchronous response handling
+- Synchronous response handling with timeout management
 - Real-time WebSocket connections for status updates
 - Authentication middleware with API keys
 - Rate limiting and request throttling